JJChiDguez/JJChiDguez.github.io/docs/slides.md

 ---
-title: I share with you some of my slides!
+title: Slides from my talks
 filename: slides.md
 ---

-# I share with you some of my slides!
+# Slides from my talks

 Go to the [Home page](index.md)